Can Adult Dogs Eat Puppy Food?

 In rare cases a veterinarian may recommend a higher calorie puppy food for a senior dog who is underweight or becoming picky about eating.
 Unless your veterinarian has recommended this for your senior dog, your best option is a diet formulated for adult maintenance or a senior dog food.

-How to Keep an Older Dog from Eating Puppy Food
+How to Keep an Older Dog From Eating Puppy Food

 Let’s go back to our initial challenge of keeping the adult dog from gobbling up the deliciously different food in the puppy’s bowl.
 If this sounds like feeding time at your home, there are some simple ways to feed multiple dogs, while keeping your adult dog from trespassing: